ChesterHsieh/ChesterHsieh.github.io/_posts/UnderConstruction/2019-07-11-WhatsScrum.md

     Job
 ---
 # Intro
 I was working for my first commercial project, my mentor ask me **Do you know what's the scrum and agile?**.
 It's like invisible  elephant stays at room.
 Everyone is talking about that, but **I** don't know details about it.
 Attended first stand up meeting, filed the first ticket(story) and finished the little stars.
+I finally touch something there.

+# rule of thumb

 # To understand Scum master